ShashankDhananjayVyas/PINNs_CAVsCyberAttackDetection/README.md

+# Cyber Attack Detection in Connected Autonomous Vehicles using [PINN](https://maziarraissi.github.io/PINNs/)

+> **Notice:** This is a fork of "https://maziarraissi.github.io/PINNs/".
+You are on the detection branch.

+We introduce cyber attack detection algorithm in Connected Autonomous Vehicles (CAVs) based on physics informed neural networks.
+We are referencing the code provided in .
+The file "detect.py" contains the code for detecting cyber attacks in the communication channels and local vehicular sensors of a platoon of vehicles operating in Cooperative Adaptive Cruise Control (CACC).
+The folder "data" contains the data under: no attack scenario, communication attack, and sensor attack.
+Information about the original repository is below.

 # [Physics Informed Neural Networks](https://maziarraissi.github.io/PINNs/)

 > **Notice:** This repository is no longer under active maintenance.
 It is highly recommended to utilize implementations of Physics-Informed Neural Networks (PINNs) available in [PyTorch](https://github.com/rezaakb/pinns-torch), [JAX](https://github.com/rezaakb/pinns-jax), and [TensorFlow v2](https://github.com/rezaakb/pinns-tf2).